“Top Rated Sellers” on eBay explained

 Understanding eBay’s “Top Rated Seller” status

 Sellers who have the best customer service are rewarded by eBay through their Top Rated Seller program.
-Requirements vary between countries and eBay sites, but are generally focused on sellers having a minimum number of sales, consistent shipment tracking, low transaction issues, small number of late shipment, and of course – fast shipping options.
+Requirements vary between countries and eBay sites, but are generally focused on sellers having a minimum number of sales, consistent shipment tracking, low transaction issues, small number of late shipments, and of course – fast shipping options.

 In order to become a Top Rated Seller on eBay, sellers must have: